mikewongtkd/freescoretkd/trunk/docs/freescore-websockets.md

 ### Server Autopilot Response Object/Action Type

-The server autopilot is a special server response object type where the server acts on its own without a client response.
-Autopilot can be triggered by a request (e.g. athlete score), or may be spontaneous.
+The server autopilot is a special server response object type where the server acts on its own.
+Autopilot must be initiated by a request (e.g. athlete score).
+The autopilot sequence is: (1) show the score for the current athlete; (2) show the leaderboard after every 2 athletes; and (3) navigate to the next form, athlete, or round and reset the display to show the (empty) scoreboard for the new form or athlete (unless there are no more forms, athletes, or rounds).
+The autopilot delays and number of athletes per leaderboard display are configurable.

 * Autopilot
+  * Scoreboard
+  * Leaderboard
   * Navigate
-  * Leaderboard
-  * Scoreboard

 ## Security